Tuesday, August 19, 2008

 There are several considerations when you call or provide a web service that can send a lot of data or take a long time.

-In .Net you can set the timeout for the service to infinite.
 Also in .Net...
 "When the amount of data send or received by the Web service exceeds 4 MB, configure the Web server to handle the larger amount of data."

 How to: Enable a Web Service to Send and Receive Large Amounts of Data